tiprankstipranks

 If NuScale LLC were treated as a corporation for United States federal income tax or state tax purposes, then the amount available for distribution by NuScale LLC could be substantially reduced and the value of NuScale Corp shares could be adversely affected.

 An entity that would otherwise be classified as a partnership for United States federal income tax purposes (such as NuScale LLC) may nonetheless be treated as, and taxable as, a corporation if it is a "publicly traded partnership" unless an exception to such treatment applies.
-An entity that would otherwise be classified as a partnership for United States federal income tax purposes will be treated as a "publicly traded partnership" if interests in such entity are traded on an established securities market or interests in such entity are readily tradable on a secondary market or the substantial equivalent thereof.
+An entity will be treated as a "publicly traded partnership" if interests in such entity are traded on an established securities market or interests in such entity are readily tradable on a secondary market or the substantial equivalent thereof.
 If NuScale LLC were determined to be treated as a "publicly traded partnership" (and taxable as a corporation) for United States federal income tax purposes, it would be taxable on its income at the United States federal income tax rates applicable to corporations and distributions by NuScale LLC to its partners (including NuScale Corp) could be taxable as dividends to such partners to the extent of the earnings and profits of NuScale LLC.
 In addition, NuScale Corp would no longer have the benefit of increases in the tax basis of NuScale LLC's assets as a result of exchanges of NuScale LLC Class B units.
 Pursuant to the A&R NuScale LLC Agreement, certain Legacy NuScale Equityholders may, from time to time, subject to the terms of the A&R NuScale LLC Agreement, exchange their interests in NuScale LLC and have such interests redeemed by NuScale LLC for cash or shares of Class A common stock.
-While such exchanges could be treated as trading in the interests of NuScale LLC for purposes of testing "publicly traded partnership" status, the A&R NuScale LLC Agreement contains restrictions on redemptions and exchanges of interests in NuScale LLC that are intended to prevent NuScale LLC entities from being treated as a "publicly traded partnership" for United States federal income tax purposes.
-Such restrictions are designed to comply with certain safe harbors provided for under applicable United States federal income tax law.
-NuScale Corp may also impose additional restrictions on exchanges that it determines to be necessary or advisable so that NuScale LLC is not treated as a "publicly traded partnership" for United States federal income tax purposes.
-Accordingly, while such position is not free from doubt, NuScale LLC is expected to be operated such that it is not treated as a "publicly traded partnership" taxable as a corporation for United States federal income tax purposes and we intend to take the position that NuScale LLC is so treated as a result of exchanges of its interests (i.e., LLC Class B common units exchanged for Class A common shares) pursuant to the A&R NuScale LLC Agreement.
+Although such exchanges could be treated as trading in the interests of NuScale LLC for purposes of testing "publicly traded partnership" status, the A&R NuScale LLC Agreement contains restrictions on redemptions and exchanges of interests in NuScale LLC, which are designed to comply with certain safe harbors provided for under applicable United States federal income tax law, and NuScale Corp may also impose additional restrictions on exchanges that it determines to be necessary or advisable so that NuScale LLC is not treated as a "publicly traded partnership" for United States federal income tax purposes.
+Accordingly, we believe NuScale LLC is operated such that it is not treated as a "publicly traded partnership" taxable as a corporation for United States federal income tax purposes.
 If NuScale LLC were treated as a "publicly traded partnership" taxable as a corporation for United States federal income tax purposes, it could have a material adverse impact on NuScale Corp's liquidity and financial condition as a result of the additional corporate tax payable at the NuScale LLC level.

 Environmental / Social - Risk 1

 The operations and properties of our customers are subject to a variety of federal, state, local and foreign environmental, health and safety laws and regulations governing, among other things, air emissions, wastewater discharges, management and disposal of hazardous, non-hazardous and radioactive materials and waste and remediation of releases of hazardous materials.
-Although NuScale's business is to design and sell technology rather than to construct and own or operate power plants, we must design our technology so it complies with such laws and regulations.
+Although NuScale's business is to design and sell technology rather than to construct and own or operate power plants, we must design our technology so it complies with such laws and regulations, which could require us to incur additional costs and expenses or redesign our technology in order to comply with such laws and regulations.
 Compliance with environmental requirements could require our customers to incur significant expenditures or result in significant restrictions on their operations, and the failure to comply with such laws and regulations, including failing to obtain any necessary permits, could result in substantial fines or enforcement actions, including regulatory or judicial orders enjoining or curtailing operations or requiring our customers to conduct or fund remedial or corrective measures, install pollution control equipment or perform other actions.
+Any such impacts could negatively impact the market for our technology and reduce our customers' ability to enter into agreements with us.
 More vigorous enforcement by regulatory agencies, the future enactment of more stringent laws, regulations or permit requirements, including relating to climate change, or other unanticipated events may arise in the future and adversely impact the market for our products, which could materially and adversely affect our business, financial condition and results of operations.

 Production